 Cor Cantiamo is regularly featured on the Encore program, on the Classical WNIU Radio station (90.5 FM).
 Many of our concerts are recorded live by the radio station, and broadcast at a later date, with introductions and interviews about the music with our Artistic Director, Dr. Eric Johnson.

 Cor Cantiamo’s artistic activities are generously supported by private donors and the following foundations: Wurlitzer Foundation, The Douglas C. & Lynn M. Roberts Family Foundation, DeKalb County Community Foundation, DCNP-NGOLD Internship program, and the Cy Miller Family Foundation.

-Our name, Cor Cantiamo, was created from a fusion of Latin and Italian words.
+The name Cor Cantiamo, was created from a fusion of Latin and Italian words.
 “Cor” means “choir” but can also mean “heart”.
 “Cantiamo” is the Italian verb meaning “we sing.”
-For us, this name embraces a fundamental essence of our efforts.
-We bring our voices together as one to sing with artistry, passion and heart.
+This name embraces the fundamental essence of the choir’s efforts.
+They bring their voices together as one to sing with artistry, passion and heart.